Chart Color Schemes

 Lennox Head is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Lennox Head's dwelling structure, as per the latest Census, consisted of 73.7% houses and 26.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro NSW had 75.1% houses and 24.9% other dwellings.
-Home ownership in Lennox Head was 40.1%, with mortgaged dwellings at 36.1% and rented ones at 23.8%.
-The median monthly mortgage repayment in Lennox Head was $2,192, compared to Non-Metro NSW's $1,980.
-The median weekly rent figure for Lennox Head was $580, while it was $450 for Non-Metro NSW.
-Nationally, Lennox Head's mortgage repayments were higher at $2,192 than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Lennox Head's dwelling structures, as per the latest Census, consisted of 73.7% houses and 26.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 75.1% houses and 24.9% other dwellings.
+Home ownership in Lennox Head was 40.1%, similar to Non-Metro NSW.
+Mortgaged dwellings were at 36.1% and rented ones at 23.8%.
+The median monthly mortgage repayment was $2,192, higher than Non-Metro NSW's average of $1,980.
+Median weekly rent in Lennox Head was $580, compared to Non-Metro NSW's $450.
+Nationally, Lennox Head's mortgage repayments were significantly higher at $2,192 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing